 The System votes all domestic and available international proxy solicitations.
-Staff voted 643 corporations' proxies and corporate consents in Fiscal Year 1996-97.
-The international advisors voted 318 proxies.
+Staff voted 813 corporations' proxies and corporate consents in Fiscal Year 1997-98.
 The System votes affirmatively on preemptive rights, cumulative voting, and confidential voting; opposes anti-takeover measures and generally abstains on issues of a social, political, or environmental nature that have no expected economic impact on the System's assets.
-The System votes affirmatively on executive compensation bonus plans if the corporation's stock performance in the past year has exceeded the returns of both the Standard & Poor's 500 Index and an appropriate peer group index; supports the nomination of and affirmative vote for the appointment of independent directors to the Board of Directors; and directs an affirmative vote on measures proposed to place independent directors on compensation committees.
+The System votes affirmatively on executive compensation bonus plans if the corporation's stock performance in the past year has exceeded the returns of both the Standard & Poor's 500 Index and an appropriate peer group index; supports the nomination of and affirmative vote for the appointment of independent directors to the Board of Directors: and directs an affirmative vote on measures proposed to place independent directors on compensation committees.